 An abstract is "a brief, comprehensive summary of the contents of the paper" (American Psychological Association [APA], 2020, p.
 38).
 This summary is intended to share the topic, argument, and conclusions of a research study or course paper, similar to the text on the back cover of a book.
-Abstracts may be required for certain course assignments and are required elements of Walden capstone projects (see the Center for Research Quality's abstract assistance for more information on specific requirements for these doctoral capstone abstracts).
+Abstracts may be required for certain course assignments and are required elements of Walden capstone projects (see the Office of Research and Doctoral Services's abstract assistance for more information on specific requirements for these doctoral capstone abstracts).
 Read on for guidelines on constructing a strong abstract for course papers!

 An abstract appears after a paper's cover page but before the body of the paper.
 Per APA 7, Section 2.9, to format an abstract, center the title "Abstract" at the top of a new page in bold text.
 Note that the bolding is a change from APA 6 guidelines, which recommended plain text.
 The body of the abstract for course papers should be

 The abstract may use the full name of an acronym and identify the acronym in parentheses; writers should thereafter refer to the acronym.
 If the acronym is identified but then not used again in the abstract, however, it should only be written out and not identified.
 The abstract should not include citations or any material that needs to be cited; all background information on your topic should appear in the body of the paper.
 Citations, which are intended to credit supporting sources, would be out of place in an abstract, just as they would on the back cover of a textbook.

 Note that APA 6 had an additional recommendation about writing numbers in the abstract differed from the general guidelines for writing numbers.
 In APA 7, that distinction has been removed.
 Write out numbers as words or use numerals according to the general guidelines.